hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Hopefully one of them sticks!

-Since we have spent a little time looking at calculus, I will illustrate a way out of the scrubland here: a neat little summit of generalisation called the *mean value theorem*; a monster dwelling in the badlands called the *blancmange function*; and finally, a much nobler use of inverse sine to provide a scheme for approximating
+Since we have spent a little time looking at calculus, I will illustrate how we can do this for derivatives: a neat little summit of generalisation called the *mean value theorem*; a monster dwelling in the badlands called the *blancmange function*; and finally, a much nobler use of inverse sine to provide a scheme for approximating